PhD in Community Health

 The OHSU-PSU School of Public Health (SPH) unites two outstanding research universities that have spent decades working to help reduce health disparities and designing innovative solutions to public health challenges.

 Our graduate degrees in Health Promotion and Community Health equip you to identify the root causes of health problems and to devise interventions that create healthier communities from local to global levels.
 You will have opportunities to work with leading experts in the areas of Developmental Origins of Health and Disease (DOHaD), social determinants of health, sexual and reproductive health, food systems and nutrition, physical activity, aging, and other pressing issues.

 As a unique partnership between two world-class universities, the OHSU-PSU SPH unites health and scientific expertise with advanced scholarship in governance, public policy, urban studies, social work, and education.
 We offer a stand-alone Master of Public Health in Health Promotion, as well as dual degrees that pair the Health Promotion MPH with a Master of Social Work (MSW) or Master of Urban Planning (MURP).
-Our terminal degree in this discipline is a Ph.D. in Community Health.
+These graduate programs provide the foundation for those pursuing the terminal degree in this discipline, a Ph.D. in Community Health.

 These programs excel because of their:

 - Commitment to equitable, socially just access to health and health-supporting resources for all.

 - Holistic approach that is built on collaboration among experts from multiple academic disciplines.

 - Partnerships and engagement with a breadth of populations and social groups.

 - Deep relationships with state, county, and local agencies; schools; nonprofit organizations; and other community stakeholders.